-28 All the simulations have been performed using EViews.
-Both model's program file and sensitivity tests and can be provided upon request.
+26 All the simulations have been performed using EViews.
+Both model's program file and sensitivity tests and are available upon request.

-29 We also assume that the government is balancing its budget and is characterised by a stock of debt \cong 38%.
+27 We also assume that the government is balancing its budget and is characterised by a stock of debt \approx 38%.